 “Blood soaked and terse, J.T.
 McCutchen is an epic anti-hero in the making.”

 Editor Jim Buckner Introduces the Lost DMB Files

 The Truth in History Society (THS), commonly known as lost file conspiracists, have beat their drum for nearly a dozen years.
 I, like most, ignored them.
-Unlike most, I was kidnapped.
-While initially ticked off by this, not getting exploded (another story altogether) ultimately balanced the scales.
+Events I describe in detail within my book, De Novo Syndrome, explain my reversal on the matter.

-Two months ago I rigorously set about curating and editing all known Lost DMB Files while maintaining as scientific of an approach to these pulpy stories as possible.
+Several months ago, I rigorously set about curating and editing all known Lost DMB Files while maintaining as scientific of an approach to these pulpy stories as possible.
 Now I count myself among the zealous believers in their authenticity, not simply as pulp fiction, but as journalistic tales preserving historic fact.